maowiz/FYP-Project/ALL_COMMANDS.md

 ### Text & Language
 - **"spell [text]"** - Spell text phonetically
   - Synonyms: "phonetic", "phonetically", "spelling"
+- **"write essay [on topic]"** - Writes a short essay on a given topic and types it into the active window.
+  - Synonyms: "write an essay on", "write about", "compose an essay on"

+- **"send to chatgpt [query]"** - Opens ChatGPT and sends the query.
+  - Synonyms: "chatgpt", "ask chatgpt", "tell chatgpt", "on chatgpt"

+- **"summarize clipboard"** - Summarizes the text content of the clipboard.
+  - Synonyms: "summarize this", "summarize the clipboard", "give me a summary"

 ### Phone & Device
 - **"find my phone"** - Ring your phone